rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicscombinations-and-permutations-2.md

 =2! = 2

-52 independent groups of cards permutation
+52 independent groups of cards permutation, it is a daisy chain, need to multiple the possible permutations together;

 = 2^52